cthoyt/cthoyt.github.io/_posts/2026/2026-09-04-chebi-atomic-numbers.md

 ## How did I make it?

-I started with a dictionary of element to name, then used PyOBO
+I started with a dictionary of element to name, then used [PyOBO](https://github.com/biopragmatics/pyobo) to look up ChEBI terms based on labels using the following (pseudo)code:

 ```python
 import pyobo